 This tutorial guides you through the process of setting up direct data distribution to load data from CSV files stored in an Amazon S3 bucket to the GoodData platform.

-This tutorial assumes that you have one or multiple GoodData workspaces (also known as "projects"), and these workspaces have a logical data model (LDM) that meets your business requirements for data analysis.
+This tutorial assumes that you have one or multiple GoodData workspaces, and these workspaces have a logical data model (LDM) that meets your business requirements for data analysis.

 By the end of this tutorial, you should be able to connect your S3 bucket to the GoodData platform, and set up the data load to run regularly.